 - they are listed as vulnerable by other state, federal, or non-governmental organizations.

 Status information on this web site is taken from the July 2017 Special Animals List.
 The Special Animals list is updated irregularly, although major changes do not happen often.
 I will try to make updates from a new list when it is released, however there may be a delay.
 You can check for yourself to find out if any changes have been made since this site was last updated by looking at the most current Special Animals List which can be downloaded from this page: https://www.wildlife.ca.gov/Data/CNDDB/Plants-and-Animals

 The current State and Federally Listed Endangered and Threatened Animals of California List can be downloaded from the same page.

 In some cases the scientific or common name used on this web site is not the exact name used on the Special Animals List.
-If the names differ, we will note the name used on the Special Animals List.
+If the names differ, I will note the name used on the Special Animals List.

 Below is a list of some of the status listings and codes used on the Special Animals List that are also used on this web site.
 There may be other status designations on the list which are not listed on this web site.
 For a full list of all status codes, a complete explanation of their meaning, and links to the organizations with their own explanations, see the Special Animals List, or go to the organization's web site.

 G1 = Critically Imperiled—At very high risk of extinction due to extreme rarity (often 5 or fewer populations), very steep declines, or other factors.

 G2 = Imperiled - At high risk of extinctiion due to very restricted range, very few populations (often 20 or fewer), steep declines, or other factors.

 G3 = Vulnerable—At moderate risk of extinction due to a restricted range, relatively few populations (often 80 or fewer), recent and widespread declines, or other factors.